harsh11x/zephyrn/README.md

 5. Run the application

-         python3 encryptor.py   (To run the encryption tool)
+         python3 fileserver.py   (To run the server file)

-         python3 decryptor.py   (To run the decryption tool)
+         python3 fileclient.py   (To run the client file)

 ### Usage